Mark1626/dahlia-cookbook/lorenz/README.md

 ## TODO:

 1. Use a fourth order RK
-2. Currently works only for N=1024 steps, make it run for arbitary steps?!
-3. Add assertions in testbench
+2. Add assertions in testbench?
-4. Pass in the initial state and offset